NeilNjae/advent-of-code-16/README.md

 ```
 ).

-I'm also using the `MissingH` library (install with
+I'm also using the `MissingH` and `Parsec-number` libraries (install with
 ```
 $ cabal install MissingH
+$ cabal install parsec-number
 ```
 )